Cloudera Impala Frequently Asked Questions

 How do I load a big CSV file into a partitioned table?

 To load a data file into a partitioned table, when the data file includes fields like year, month, and so on that correspond to the partition key columns, use a two-stage process.
 First, use the LOAD DATA or CREATE EXTERNAL TABLE statement to bring the data into an unpartitioned text table.
 Then use an INSERT ...
 SELECT statement to copy the data from the unpartitioned table to a partitioned one.
 Include a PARTITION clause in the INSERT statement to specify the partition key columns.
 The INSERT operation splits up the data into separate data files for each partition.
-For examples, see Partitioning.
+For examples, see Partitioning for Impala Tables.
 For details about loading data into partitioned Parquet tables, a popular choice for high-volume data, see Loading Data into Parquet Tables.

 Can I do INSERT ...
 SELECT * into a partitioned table?